 Option Description PLAY Starts playback of songs in the selected album or playlist.
 RPT Starts repeat playback of a song or songs in the selected album or playlist.
 RND Starts playback of songs in the selected album or playlist at random.
 RADIO Starts playback of the selected DisklavierRadio channel.
 BLNC Adjusts the volume balance among the different sound sources (tone generator or audio).
 POWER Turns on and off the Disklavier.
+QUIET Activates and inactivates the quiet mode.

-When functions other than "POWER" are selected, the detailed setting parameter appears.
+When functions other than "POWER" and "QUIET" are selected, the detailed setting parameter appears.

-Press [\blacktriangleright] to move the cursor to the detailed setting parameter, then press [+/YES] and [-/NO] to select the desired setting.
+Press [▶] to move the cursor to the detailed setting parameter, then press [+/YES] and [-/NO] to select the desired setting.